 ITS DANGEROUS GAME...

 Renowned for its elephant and lion, Coutada 9 once had all of the Big Five: Lion, Elephant, Leopard, Cape Buffalo, and Rhinoceros.
-But the civil war of 1972 through 1992 decimated entire populations as Armies sought meat and Governments sought ivory to fund the war.
-However, in 2005 Gajogo Safarilands as part of a new management team began construction of large dams and water-wells for improved habitat and began re-population projects that would capture and release new animals to hasten their recovery.
+But the civil war of 1972 through 1992 decimated entire populations as Armies sought meat, and Governments sought ivory, to fund their wars.
+However, in 2005 Gajogo Safarilands as part of a new management team began construction of large dams and water-wells for improved habitat and began private re-population projects that would capture and release new animals to hasten their recovery.
 True to Coutada 9's epic past, "the tuskers" and lions both responded positively.
 A pride of lion inhabit the central area of the Coutada, while smaller groups move about at will.
 About 40 lion now inhabit the area.
-The elephant population has also grown slightly to about 300; large bulls can be found, but are very camera shy.
+The elephant population has also grown slightly to about 300; large bulls can be found, but are very shy.
 They remember the terror from tanks, helicopters, and machine guns to procure their teeth; incisors made of ivory.
 And the saying is true, elephants never forget.
+State of the Art conservation projects are now in place to hasten the restoration of all wildlife, but they are not cheap.
+All wildlife is important, but none is more romantic than the dangerous game of the Big Five.

 Leopards evaporate into the many rock-outcroppings, and also cunningly avoid contact with people.
 They survive on wart-hogs, impala, and baboon that seem to be everywhere.
 The most cantankerous of the big five is the cape buffalo which was nearly decimated by the war with only a small herd of 10 remaining in 2005.
 But their remarkable genetics were saved from inbreeding by an aggressive, and extremely expensive, re-population project that continues to this day.
 Hundreds have been captured from the Zambezi Delta, trucked 140 miles, and now make Coutada 9 home.
 Sadly, the remaining Big 5 animal, the rhinoceros, was totally extricated by war.
 Its horn was simply too valuable, and its brain too small, to survive the onslaught.